Updated: Jul 10

 This article was written by Wells Fargo Advisors Financial Network and provided courtesy of Ascend Advisory Group in Dublin, OH at 614-784-6000.

-Investment products and services are offered through Wells Fargo Advisors Financial Network, LLC (WFAFN), Member SIPC.
-Ascend Advisory Group is a separate entity from WFAFN.
+Investment products and services are offered through Wells Fargo Advisors Financial Network, LLC, Member SIPC, a registered broker-dealer and a separate non-bank affiliate of Wells Fargo & Company.